City West Building

-The Public Works Administration provides leadership and management to the Public Works Department, which consists of Five divisions: Parks Division (including Forestry), Facilities Maintenance, Streets Division, Solid Waste and Vehicle Maintenance Division.
+The Public Works Administration provides leadership and management to the Public Works Department, which consists of Five divisions: Parks Division (including Forestry), Facilities Maintenance, Streets Division, Solid Waste, Traffic Safety and Vehicle Maintenance Division.

 The Public Works Director leads a staff of approximately 41 full-time personnel, plus an average of 40 seasonal staff in the summer.
 The Public Works Department is responsible for City streets, sidewalks, storm drainage, right-of-way mowing, parks trees, bike and pedestrian pathways, residential trash pickup and recycling.